daniel-falk/computer-vision-for-embedded/README.md

 ![Color channels](https://raw.githubusercontent.com/daniel-falk/computer-vision-for-embedded/images/images/channels.png)

-The NV12 format first contains the whole Y-plane, next it contains the Cb and Cr pixels subsampled by a 2 by 2 factor in interlaced order.
+The NV12 format first contains the whole Y-plane, next it contains the Cb and Cr pixels subsampled by a 2 by 2 factor in alternating order.
 The subsampling means that there is one Cb and one Cr pixel for each group of 4 luminance pixels.
-The interlaced order means that every second address is an Cb pixel and every second is an Cr pixel.
+The alternating order means that every second address is a Cb pixel and every second is a Cr pixel.
 This can be seen in the following image where the upper boxes are the logical plane separated representation and the bar in the bottom is the placement in memory.

 ![NV12 format in memory](https://raw.githubusercontent.com/daniel-falk/computer-vision-for-embedded/images/images/nv12.png)